Ruriko Kojima

-Ruriko Kojima (小島 瑠璃子, Kojima Ruriko) is a Japanese tarento, gravure idol and sportscaster, affiliated with Horipro.
+Ruriko Kojima (小島 瑠璃子, Kojima Ruriko) is a Japanese television personality, gravure idol and sportscaster, formerly affiliated with Horipro.

 Biography

+Kojima was born on December 23, 1993, in Ichihara, Chiba Prefecture.

+Career

 In 2009, Kojima won the Grand Prize from among the 33,910 people in the 34th Horipro Tarento Scout Caravan.
 The same year on October 25, she appeared in television for the first time in TBS Akkoniomakase! with Akiko Wada.

 In June 2010, Kojima is the manager of Horipro Entertainers Women's Futsal team Xanadu loves NHC.
 Her uniform number is over the number of times of Horipro talent scout caravan which was awarded the Grand Prix "34".
 The same year on July 6, Kojima had a singing debut with "Min'na no yume" in the anime Stitch!.

 On March 31, 2012, she appeared in the TBS sports program, S☆1, where she is in charge of the studio progress and interviews.
 Taking the opportunity, the agency came to serve also facilitator of professional boxing relay with a terrestrial television broadcasting rights in Japan.

 On January 12, 2013, at the 21st All-Japan High School Women's Football Championship digest program and the relay program of the TBS production, Kojima was responsible for the main caster together with Masashi Nakayama (former Japan national football team player).
 In the following year at the 22 Annual Meeting, she served as the main caster alone.